lif31up/lif31up/README.md

 ```
 my interests:
-- Long Sequence and LRD in Sequential Data Processint
+- Long Sequence and LRD in Sequential Data Processing
 - SSMs and its Hybrid Architectures
 - Delayed Reward in RL
 ```